yuanxiaochenAC/EvoAgentX/README.md

   Agents don’t just work—they learn.
 EvoAgentX evolves workflows using optimization strategies like retrieval augmentation, mutation, and guided search.

 - 🧩 **Plug-and-Play Compatibility**
-  Easily integrate OpenAI, Claude, Deepseek, or local models (via Ollama, vLLM, etc.) under a unified LiteLLM backend.
+  Easily integrate original OpenAI and qwen or other popular models, including Claude, Deepseek, kimi models through (LiteLLM, siliconflow or openrouter) or local models (via LiteLLM).
+If you want to use LLMs locally deployed on your own machine, you can try LiteLLM.

 - 🎯 **From Prompt to Pipeline**
   Whether you’re building a PDF summarizer, a multi-step QA bot, or an AI coding assistant, EvoAgentX gets you from intent to functioning system—fast.